dive2Pro/roam-snapshot/readme.md

 - This opens the Page history window, which enables you to:
   - See all past versions of the current page in a list down the right-hand side.
 (Every change made to a page creates a separate snapshot.)
-  - Click on any past version to see what the page looked like at that point in time.
+  - Click on any past version to see what the page looked like at that point in time and difference with its prev version.

 Note: Here's how page history functions!